"Everything in life is writable about if you have the outgoing guts to do it,

 I enjoy writing.
 I've published newspaper, journal, and magazine articles.
 I've also done my fair share of book chapters, encyclopedia entries, book reviews, manuscript reviews, and blogging entries.
 I even wrote a book.
-Channeling my academically driven writing style to a general audience has stretched my ability to write significantly.
+Channeling my academically driven writing style to a public audience has stretched my ability to write significantly.
 There's no denying a social science background in my writing today as evidenced by my style right down to word choice - I make no apologies for that.

 But, today, I get to write about different subjects and I don't have to do it for tenure or for publishers with deadlines -only for myself and others who choose to read it.
 My social science perspective involves examining multiple layers of an issue.
 Very rarely is a social issue, or most things actually, experienced or described in 'black and white' terms.
 If only life were that simple!
-Social scientists examine it all - the black, the white and especially the grey areas in between.
+Social scientists examine it all - the black, the white and especially the grey in between.

-My profession exists because of the very nature of said for example.
+My profession exists because of the 'grey.'
+Take poverty for example.
 There is no singular cause of poverty.
 I think